 - Chicken Tamale Pie

 - Chicken Pot Pie Soup

 I’m not sure why, but the dinner cooking/serving hour is exactly the hour of the day where my 3-year-old who is transitioning out of nap time needs to completely melt down, and it is 1 1/2-year-old “cry time”, and also the hour that my 2-year-old son decides he’s going to play “walk like a dinosaur”.
 You wouldn’t think a little 2-year-old could make that much noise, but he’s got like hulk power in those stomps, and it shakes the whole house sometimes.

 So dinner is a wild cacophony of crying, yelling, and stomping from the toddlers, and various yells and noises that are coming from the bigger boys of the house.
 It is…chaotic…at times.
 To say the least.

 Occasionally I’ll think up an entertaining enough movie that’ll capture half of their attention long enough to have a little bit of calm, courtesy of the big giant babysitter on my wall.
 And don’t even think about getting at all finger-pointy or sanctimommy either.
 When you have a million kids, you do what you have to do.

 I’m not sure if I’m just amazingly disorganized, or if my kids are a special kind of wild or what, but my parents’ wishes are totally coming true.
-Evidently I was so wild that I needed 7 little me’s to fulfill their deepest wish of my kids causing me as many gray hairs as I caused my parents.
+Evidently, I was so wild that I needed 7 little mini versions of me to fulfill their deepest wish of my kids causing me as many gray hairs as I caused them.

 So now you know why I need dinner to go smoothly.
 And why I enjoy my travel so much.
 And easy dinners like this easy shrimp scampi pasta, these easy chicken fajitas, and this super easy beef and bean taco rice skillet.